-(a) The interest of a holder is an interest in real property.
-The rights of an agency under this [Act] or under an approved environmental covenant, other than as a holder, are not interests in real property.
+(b) A right of an agency under this [act] or under an environmental covenant, other than a right as a holder, is not an interest in real property.

-- (b) An agency is bound by the obligations it assumes in an environmental covenant, but an agency does not assume obligations merely by approving an environmental covenant. - (c) The following rules apply to interests in real property in existence at the time an environmental covenant is created or amended:
+(c) An agency is bound by any obligation it assumes in an environmental covenant, but an agency does not assume obligations merely by signing an environmental covenant.
+Any other person that signs an environmental covenant is bound by the obligations the person assumes in the covenant, but signing the covenant does not change obligations, rights, or protections granted or imposed under law other than this [act] except as provided in the covenant.

+(d) The following rules apply to interests in real property in existence at the time an environmental covenant is created or amended:

-- (1) A prior interest is not affected by an environmental covenant unless the owner of the interest is a party to the covenant or subordinates its interest to the covenant. - (2) This [Act] does not require an owner of a prior interest to subordinate that interest to an environmental covenant or to agree to be bound by the covenant. - (3) A subordination agreement may be contained in an environmental covenant covering real property or in a separate record or, if the environmental covenant covers commonly owned property in a common interest community, in a record signed by any person authorized by the governing board of the owners' association. - (4) An agreement by a person to subordinate a prior interest to an environmental covenant affects the priority of that person's interest but does not by itself impose any affirmative obligation on the person with respect to the environmental covenant.
+(1) An interest that has priority under other law is not affected by an environmental covenant unless the person that owns the interest subordinates that interest to the covenant.

+(2) This [act] does not require a person that owns a prior interest to subordinate that interest to an environmental covenant or to agree to be bound by the covenant.

+(3) A subordination agreement may be contained in an environmental covenant covering real property or in a separate record.
+If the environmental covenant covers commonly owned property in a common interest community, the record may be signed by any person authorized by the governing board of the owners' association.

+(4) An agreement by a person to subordinate a prior interest to an environmental covenant affects the priority of that person's interest but does not by itself impose any affirmative obligation on the person with respect to the environmental covenant.

-The first sentence of subsection (a) confirms that the holder - whose rights are to be identified in the covenant pursuant to Section 4 - holds an interest in real property, thus distinguishing that right from a personal or contractual right that does not run with the land.
-The definition of 'holder' in Section 2, departing from traditional real estate concepts, makes clear that the holder may be the agency or the owner - thus making it possible for the owner to be both grantor and grantee.
+Subsection (a) confirms that the holder holds an interest in real property, thus distinguishing that right from a personal or contractual right that does not run with the land.
+The definition of 'holder' in Section 2, departing from traditional real property concepts, makes clear that the holder may be the agency or the owner, thus making it possible for the owner to be both grantor and grantee.

-The second sentence of subsection (a) makes clear that if the agency chooses to be the holder, the agency will thereby hold an interest in the real estate.
-Otherwise, the agency's interest in the covenant as a consequence of signing the covenant or having a statutory right to enforce it is not restrictions on the agency's right to hold interests in real estate, even while exercising its statutory rights and responsibilities under this Act.
+Subsection (a) also makes clear that if the agency chooses to be the holder, the agency will thereby hold an interest in the real property.
+Otherwise, subsection (b) provides that the agency's interest in the covenant as a consequence of signing the covenant or having a right to enforce it under this Act is not an interest in real property.

-Subsection (b) validates and confirms any contractual obligations that an agency may assume in an environmental covenant.
+Subsection (c) validates and confirms any contractual obligations that an agency may assume in an environmental covenant.
 So, for example, if the agency were to agree to authorize certain activities on the property, to undertake periodic inspections of the site or to provide notice of particular actions to specified persons, those undertakings and obligations would be enforceable against the agency in accordance with their terms by parties adversely affected by any breach.

-At the same time, the Act makes clear that the mere act of signing the covenant in order to signify the agency's 'approval' of the covenant - required by the Act as a condition of its effectiveness under this Act - is not an assumption of obligations and the agency has not thereby exposed itself to any liability.
+At the same time, subsection (c) also makes clear that the mere act of signing the covenant in order to signify the agency's 'approval' of the covenant, which is required by the Act as a condition of its effectiveness under this Act, is not an assumption of obligations and the agency has not thereby exposed itself to any liability.
+The agency manifests its approval of an environmental covenant by signing it.
+Likewise, subsection (c) makes this same principle clear for any other person that signs an environmental covenant; the rights and obligations of that person are established by other law and by the terms of the covenant and not merely by the fact that the person signed the covenant.